jimmysmits/CloudNotes/Preparation-Exam.md

 A Terraform configuration is a complete document in the Terraform language (Hashicorp Configuration Language (HCL)) that tells Terraform how to manage a given collection of infrastructure.
 A configuration can consist of multiple files and directories.

 The syntax of the Terraform language consists of only a few basic elements:
-- **Blocks** are containers for other content and usually represent the configuration of some kind of object, like a resource.
+- **Blocks:** containers for other content and usually represent the configuration of some kind of object, like a resource.
 Blocks have a block type, can have zero or more labels, and have a body that contains any number of arguments and nested blocks.
 Most of Terraform's features are controlled by top-level blocks in a configuration file.
-- **Arguments** assign a value to a name.
+- **Arguments:** assign a value to a name.
 They appear within blocks.
-- **Expressions** represent a value, either literally or by referencing and combining other values.
+- **Expressions:** represent a value, either literally or by referencing and combining other values.
 They appear as values for arguments, or within other expressions.

-These elements are structured as follows
+These elements are structured as follows:
 ```
 <BLOCK TYPE> "<BLOCK LABEL>" "<BLOCK LABEL>" {
   # Block body